 1. The Orange decorated with Cloves for Scent

-The cosiest of cosy Scandi Christmas decor pieces – which works in both large and small homes – is the orange infused with cloves, the aromatic flower buds of a tree (as pictured above).
+The cosiest of cosy Scandi Christmas decor pieces – which works in both large and small homes – is the orange infused with cloves.

-Lack of floor space is a common problem in new builds and starter homes but that shouldn’t stop you from going all Christmassy come December.
+Lack of floor space is a common problem in new builds and starter homes but that shouldn’t stop you from going all Christmassy in December.

 As indoor plants in general are enjoying a massive boost in popularity it is now also possible to find stunning trees in pots.